-In Japan, there is a unique snack genre called “Dagashi (駄菓子)” which consists of cheap Japanese snacks and candies mainly marketed towards children.
+In Japan, there is a unique snack genre called Dagashi (駄菓子), which consists of cheap Japanese snacks and candies mainly marketed toward children.

 Marukawa Marble Fusen Gum

-Marukawa Marble Fusen Gum is so cheap, being sold for just 20 yen (about 0.2 USD) per box, that children can enjoy various flavors even with their small pocket money.
+This Dagashi is so cheap (sold for just 20 yen per box) that even children can enjoy various flavors with little pocket money.

 These bubble gum balls have a thin, crumbly coating of colored sugar (purple: grape flavor, orange: orange flavor, pink: strawberry flavor), which gives the candy a shine, making it like marble.